 Coined by Norman Myers, the term “Biodiversity hotspots” can be defined as the regions which are known for their high species richness and endemism.

-Biodiversity hotspots in India is an important topic for the IAS Exam and is under UPSC Mains GS-III syllabus.
+Biodiversity hotspots in India are an important topic for the IAS Exam and are under UPSC Mains GS-III syllabus.
 This article will discuss the major biodiversity hotspots in India.
 Aspirants will also find the list of IUCN endangered species.
 Aspirants can also download the notes PDF at the end of the article.

 What are the criteria for determining hotspots?

-According to Conservation International, a region must fulfil the following two criteria to qualify as a hotspot:
+According to Conservation International, a region must fulfill the following two criteria to qualify as a hotspot:

 - The region should have at least 1500 species of vascular plants i.e., it should have a high degree of endemism.